bhusal-rj/redis/scripting/scripting.md

 # Redis Scripting
 - We can write the LUA script as a part of scripting and redis runs LUA script and provides the result.
+- While running the script lua will not process any other commands of Redis

 ## When to use Script
 - Limiting the amount of data exchanged between server and redis.